ChiHong-Xtautau/AEDM/README.md

 # AEDM

-This is the code for the model stealing algorithm proposed by our ICONIP2024 paper "Chi Hong, Jiyue Huang, Lydia Chen, Robert Birke, Adversarial Knowledge Extraction via Steering Diffusion Models".
+This is the code for the algorithm proposed by our paper:

+"Chi Hong, Jiyue Huang, Lydia Y. Chen, and Robert Birke.
+"Adversarial Knowledge Extraction via Steering Diffusion Models."
+In the 31st International Conference on Neural Information Processing, 2024."

-This project relies on https://github.com/lucidrains/denoising-diffusion-pytorch/tree/main.
+This project relies on https://github.com/lucidrains/denoising-diffusion-pytorch/tree/main to implement diffusion models.
 To facilitating users, we provide a copy in this repo.

+# Before running
-To run the algorithm, please extract the pretrained diffusion model.
+To run the algorithm, please extract the pretrained diffusion model "trained_models/diffusion_models".
+Please use the command
+- sudo apt install p7zip-full
+- cd trained_models/diffusion_models/
+- 7z x my_zip.7z.001

+Then you will get the pretrained diffusion model on imagenet, and you can run the experiments.
 You may replace the pretrained models by yours.

+An example of running the algorithm is shown in "run.py".

+# To run this file
+The project is developed under python 3.8.10

+- pip install -r requirements.txt
+- python run.py